-While the company encourages torrenting, they come with a few restrictions.
+This company comes with a few restrictions while it encourages torrenting.
 Which is their connection speeds.
-Torrenting requires a high download speed, and our tests revealed that this VPN struggled a bit in that area.
+To torrent, you need a high download speed, and our tests revealed that this VPN struggled a bit in that area.

 It also comes at a high cost, with some users paying over $15 per month.

-But when it comes to anonymity and privacy, Perfect Privacy lives up to its name.
+But when we talk of anonymity and privacy, Perfect Privacy lives up to its name.

 One of Perfect Privacy’s most valuable features is unlimited simultaneous connections.
 That’s a huge bonus, as it means that you can connect this service to every computer in the house.

-To top it all off, our tests also showed that Perfect Privacy is a leak and virus-free program.
-The last thing that a BitTorrent user wants is to be compromised by DNS and WebRTC leaks or to have vicious Malware invade their system.
+To top it all off, our tests also showed that Perfect Privacy is a virus-free program.
+It would be disappointing to have a BitTorrent user compromised by DNS and WebRTC leaks or to have vicious Malware invade their system.
 That’s precisely the type of vulnerability a torrenting VPN is meant to guard against.

 To see more of our thoughts on this VPN, check out our Perfect Privacy VPN review.